 The MRC holds collections of newspapers from various left-wing (mostly Trotskyist) and anarchist groups during the 1970s.
 These include reports, comment and photographs relating to the Grunwick dispute:

-- The News Line, Workers' Revolutionary Party, incomplete series between May 1976-August 1978.
+- The News Line, Workers' Revolutionary Party, incomplete series between May 1976-August 1978Link opens in a new window.

 The following books are included in our reference library (on open display in the research area):

-- Grunwick: The workers' story, by Jack Dromey and Graham Taylor (Lawrence & Wishart), 1978
+- Grunwick: The workers' storyLink opens in a new window, by Jack Dromey and Graham Taylor (Lawrence & Wishart), 1978

-Additional material can be identified through our online catalogue.
+Additional material can be identified through our online catalogueLink opens in a new window.